High Altitude Gardening

 High country soil conditions demand soil testing.
 Colorado State Extension Service warns new gardeners that their soil may look fine, but have a pH of 8.5 and higher, too high for most plants.
 Mountain valleys may be too sandy and lacking in nutrients, east-facing slopes may be heavy with clay that will suffocate plant roots.
 And certain ground may give up more rocks than potatoes.
 Your soil may display characteristics of ample iron (the red color of dirt so common in parts of the West) but your plants may be iron deficient because of the high carbonate levels that prohibit plants from utilizing the mineral.

-In almost every case, adding organic material to your ground will improve conditions, including lowering pH.
+In almost every case, adding organic material to your ground will improve conditions, including adjusting soil pH.
 Extremely alkaline soils need careful application of sulfur and lots of organic material, preferably more acidic materials like wood chips, pine needles and leaves.
 Contacting your extension service for testing and remedial solutions is highly encouraged.
 Correcting high alkaline soils, including the removal of salts, can be an intensive process with results coming slowly.
 Adding agricultural gypsum to “break-up” clay soils is a mistake where soils are highly alkaline.
 Gypsum will only serve to increase already high pH readings.
 Again, adding organic material in the form of finished compost will allow clay soils to un-pack, making room for water drainage and root structure.

 In the high country, insects, like the plants that feed them, come on strong and all at once.
 They also contend with the short growing season.
 Somehow, this doesn’t deter them.
 A grasshopper’s life cycle is about 90 days, the same as a butternut squash.
 Yet, grasshoppers manage to be more prolific than squash, even in places where harsh winters should kill their soil-buried eggs (grasshoppers benefit from mulch, too).
 Organic gardeners facing infestations can use Semaspore, a natural occurring pathogen carried by wheat bran that affects only grasshoppers, in and around their gardens.